vlang/v/doc/docs.md

 - `-L` for adding C library files search paths
 - `-D` for setting compile time variables

 You can use different flags for different targets.
-Right now, `linux`, `darwin` , `freebsd`, and `windows` are supported.
+Currently the `linux`, `darwin` , `freebsd`, and `windows` flags are supported.

-NB: For now you have to use one flag per line:
+NB: Each flag must go on its own line (for now)

 ```v
 #flag linux -lsdl2